On a Conjecture of Rapoport and Zink: Introduction

-To end this introduction let us mention that some of the results presented here were announced in \cite{HartlCR-RZ}.
-The ideas in this article are inspired by our analogous theory in equal characteristic~\cite{HartlPSp}, or \cite[\S6.2]{HartlDict}, where we were able to prove the analogue of the Rapoport-Zink Conjecture and the surjectivity of the period morphism onto $\breve\CF^0_b$ for arbitrary Hodge-Tate weights.
+To end this introduction let us mention that some of the results presented here were announced in \cite{HartlCR-RZ} and already summarized in \cite[\S11.4]{DOR}.
+The ideas in this article are inspired by our analogous theory in equal characteristic~\cite{HartlPSp}, or \cite[\S6.2]{HartlDict}, where we were able to prove the analog of the Rapoport-Zink Conjecture and the surjectivity of the period morphism onto $\breve\CF^0_b$ for arbitrary Hodge-Tate weights.
 In the beginning we had hoped to be able to extend our approach here also to Hodge-Tate weights other than $n-1$ and $n$, but we did not succeed.
 Not even the construction of the $\phi$-module $\bM_\mu$ over $\wt\bB^\dagger_\rig$, let alone the openness result could be established along this line.
 The reason lies in the fact that for analytic points $\mu\in\breve\CF$ whose residue field $\CH(\mu)$ is not finite over $\breve E$ the ring $\wt\bB^\dagger_\rig$ is not a $\CH(\mu)$-algebra (like Fontaine's field $\bB_\dR$ is not a $\BC_p$-algebra).
 So Berger's construction could not be adapted.
+We also mention that Kedlaya~\cite{Kedlaya10} has announced a strategy to overcome these difficulties and to extend our results to arbitrary Hodge-Tate weights; see also Remarks~\ref{RemarkKedlaya} and \ref{Rem1.4}(a).

-\emph{Acknowledgments.} The author would like to thank F.~Andreatta, L.~Berger, V.~Berko\-vich, O.~Brinon, J.-M.~Fontaine, A.~Genestier, U.~G\"ortz, M.~Kisin, V.~Lafforgue, J.~Pottharst, M.~Rapo\-port, and E.~Viehmann for many helpful discussions and for their interest in this work.
+\emph{Acknowledgments.} The author would like to thank the anonymous referee for his comments and explanations.
+They helped to improve the exposition.
+He also would like to thank F.~Andreatta, L.~Berger, V.~Berko\-vich, O.~Brinon, J.-M.~Fontaine, A.~Genestier, U.~G\"ortz, M.~Kisin, V.~Lafforgue, J.~Pottharst, M.~Rapo\-port, E.~Viehmann, and T.~Zink for many helpful discussions and for their interest in this work.